1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 - Ensures accumulated knowledge is being shared within the team, and inter-team as needed.
 - Coaches team members on task grooming to break work down into smaller pieces.
 - Able to optimize or tune queries/code to address performance problems.
-- Facilitate and help with solutions for defcon meetings and ensure that the outcomes are the best for the situation in technical aspects.
+- Facilitate and help with solutions for critical outages and high-impact issue meetings and ensure that the outcomes are the best for the situation in technical aspects.

 </td></tr>
 <tr><td>